 Storage Directions

-- Freezing: The mac and cheese can also be frozen in a freezer-safe container for up to 3 months.
-Defrost in the refrigerator for 8 hours to overnight before reheating.
+- Freezing: Mac and cheese with yogurt can be frozen in a freezer-safe airtight container for up to 3 months.
+Defrost in the refrigerator for up to 8 hours or overnight before reheating.

 Recipe FAQs